MatteoRepetto/2019-group-12-1/README.md

   The first approach was to save the code itself using a server-as-service: Firebase.
 This choice became inconvenient when we had a second level scribble loop (a “scribble around a scribble, around a scribble”): the transformations management wasn’t intuitive or trackable enough, since the overlapping of multiple transformations needed the same number of counter-transformations to compensate.

   At this point we decided to save the sketch by creating an image file.
 At first, we tried to utilize the **saveFrames()** function, which on paper seemed a great option because it could use a callback to remotely save the sketch.
-This strategy quickly revealed itself to be ineffective, since it was a function optimised for saving animations, and a single frame file created an unpredictable and variable file.
+This strategy quickly revealed itself to be ineffective, since it was a function optimized for saving animations, and a single frame file created an unpredictable and variable file.

   The best solution we came up with was a combination of the **html2canvas.js** library and the **imgBase64** encoding, which allowed to create a good quality and very light file: